wagnerde/TracerSeq/README.md

 ## Calculate State-Lineage Couplings ##

 We provide an example analysis pipeline: 'script_runTRACERSEQ_Wagner2018.m'.
-Run by typing the following into the Matlab command line:
+Execute it by typing the following into the Matlab command line:
   ```
   run('script_runTRACERSEQ_Wagner2018.m')
   ```